- Choice of supervisor and research topic

-Within the first two years of enrollment (at least half of these requirements must be fulfilled within the first year) all students are required to complete positively the following:
+Within the first two years of enrollment (at least half of these requirements must be fulfilled within the first year) all students are required to pass exams relative to:

 - at least 2 among the courses named "Courses of the Program" (formerly called "Courses of the School")

 - other courses for a total completion of at least 56 additional course hours

 chosen from the courses offered yearly by the Program (see the menu item Courses).